jgroehl/ipasc.science/ipasc.science/content/theme-data-acquisition-and-management.md

 ### IPASC Image Reconstruction Project:

-The DAM theme is currently working towards using the standardised data description to create a library of open source implementations of image reconstruction algorithms that are compatible with the IPASC data format.
+The current work of the DAM theme is focused on creating a library of open source image reconstruction algorithms that are compatible with the IPASC data format.
-The scientific goal of the project is to conduct an evaluation of each of these reconstruction algorithms under numerous different and extreme conditions to identify their respective strengths and weaknesses.
+The goal of the project is to evaluate the performance of each of these reconstruction algorithms under numerous different conditions to identify their respective strengths and weaknesses.
 The project idea is outlined in the figure below.
-If you want to join the project, please contact any of the DAM theme leads (Ben, Lina, or Janek).
+If you would like to join the project, please feel free to contact any of the DAM theme leads (Ben, Lina, or Janek).

 <center>
 <img src="../img/IPASC-IRP_ ConceptOverviewAndVision.png" width="1000px" > </img>